Building a Better SystemApril 2019

 New equipment, such as automated switches, can help SVEC isolate outages to specific areas and restore power to some members within minutes.
 While the cooperative began installing this technology as far back as 2002, the real push to update the system began in 2017.

 “We had just started out on our long-range work plan, a 10-year plan that included installing automated restoration equipment throughout the system,” says Miller.
 “The general manager came into my office and challenged us to get it done in three years.”

 SVEC has 55 automated switches on its system.
 By the end of the year, Miller hopes to have installed 20 more, hitting the goal set for the Engineering Department in 2017.

 Improving reliability isn’t always about the latest technology.
 Just as often, it’s a matter of making sure the equipment SVEC already has in place can function uninterrupted.
 Falling limbs from nearby trees cause most interruptions.

 “Tree branches rot but will stay on the tree until they get some weight from rain and motion from wind.
 Then, we’ve got trouble,” says Miller.
 “Branches fall on lines and take out service to our members.
 The more limbs we can remove above the lines the less trouble we have.”

-That’s where the cooperative’s right of way crews come in, trimming back and cutting down branches that could knock out power for members.
-SVEC usually trims growth around each section of line once every four years.
+That’s where the cooperative’s right-of-way crews come in, trimming back and cutting down branches that could knock out power for members.
+SVEC usually trims growth around each section of the line once every four years.
 But over the last several years, crews have worked high-trouble areas on a three-year cycle to better clear lines.